SiliconOrchid/Unity-AR-AzureSpatialAnchor-Demo/README.md

 <hr/>

 ## What are we doing?
-This source code accompanies a nime-part series of blog articles.
+This source code accompanies a nine-part series of blog articles.

 Over the course of the series, we're going to review an application that: